omaromar242/CrazyShooter-Script-By-omar/README.md

 	-- RenderStep: keep camera above current target, looking straight down local function followStep()
-		-- If our target is invalid or dead, pick a new one if not targetRoot
+		-- pick new if dead/invalid
+		if not targetRoot
 			or not targetRoot.Parent
 			or not targetRoot.Parent:FindFirstChild("Humanoid")